th7mo/th7mo.com/ssh-key.md

 ssh-keygen -t ed25519 -C {email}
 ```

-- `{email}` is the email you use for GitHub or Bitbucket, configured as `user.email` in the `.gitconfig` file.
 - The `-t` flag specifies the type of key to generate.
-- The `-C` is only a comment.
+- The `-C` adds a comment to the SSH key.
 	This flag is optional but recommended.
 	It will help indicate which key belongs to which email when using `ssh-add -l` or `keychain -l`.
+- `{email}` is the email used for GitHub or Bitbucket, configured as `user.email` in the `.gitconfig` file.

-When you are prompted to "Enter a file in which to save the key", you can press Enter to accept the default file location.
+When prompted to "Enter a file in which to save the key", press `Enter` to accept the default file location.
-Otherwise, if you want a different name for your SSH key, you can enter a custom name.
+Otherwise, if a different name or located is desired, a custom name can be specified.
 The default directory for storing SSH keys is `~/.ssh/`.
 Press `Enter` until the file is generated.

 ## Adding the SSH key

-The previous command generated two files (assuming you did not change the name when prompted):
+The previous command generated two files (unless another file name or path was specified at the [Generate a new SSH key](#generate-a-new-ssh-key) section):

-- `id_ed25519` (private key)
+- `~/.ssh/id_ed25519` (private key)
-- `id_ed25519.pub` (public key)
+- `~/.ssh/id_ed25519.pub` (public key)

-Copy entire contents of the `id_ed25519.pub` file.
+Copy entire contents of the `~/.ssh/id_ed25519.pub` file.
 The following command demonstrates how to copy a file to the clipboard:

 ```sh